ConsumerDataRight/mock-register/README.md

 The [docker-compose.Ecosystem.yml file](Source/docker-compose.Ecosystem.yml) can be used to run multiple containers to create a Mock CDR Ecosystem.

 To get help on launching the Mock CDR Ecosystem, see the [help guide](./Help/container/HELP.md).
+The [help guide](./Help/container/HELP.md) also contains instructions for swapping out one of the mock solutions running in the multi-container Mock CDR Ecosystem with a mock solution running in MS Visual Studio or with your own solution.

 ## Try it out